JuliaAudio/PortAudio.jl/README.md

 In addition to the basic `play` function you can create more complex networks of AudioNodes in a render chain.
 In fact, when using the basic `play` to play an Array, behind the scenes an instance of the ArrayPlayer type is created and added to the master AudioMixer inputs.
+Audionodes also implement a `stop` function, which will remove them from the render graph.
+When an implicit AudioNode is created automatically, such as when using `play` on an Array, the `play` function should return the audio node that is playing the Array, so it can be stopped if desired.

 To explictly do the same as above: